Fody/Janitor/README.md

  * Looks for all classes with a `Dispose` method.
  * Finds all instance fields that are `IDisposable` and cleans them up.
- * Adds a `isDisposed` field that is set inside `Dispose`.
+ * Adds a `volatile int disposeSignaled` field that is `Interlocked.Exchange`ed inside `Dispose`.
- * Uses `isDisposed` to add an exit clause to `Dispose`.
+ * Uses `disposeSignaled` to add an exit clause to `Dispose`.
- * Uses `isDisposed` to add to all instance methods a guard clause.
+ * Uses `disposeSignaled` to add to all instance methods a guard clause.
 This will cause an `ObjectDisposedException` to be thrown if the class has been disposed.
  * Supports convention based overrides for custom disposing of managed and unmanaged resources.
  * Adds a finalizer when cleanup of unmanaged resources is required
  * Uses the `Dispose(isDisposing)` convention when cleanup of unmanaged resources is required